 Technical Skills: Coursework in Statistics would be useful, but since this is a literature review, the main requirement is careful, close reading and note-taking.

-Other: A strong work ethic, and an interest in the impact of economic change on human well-being.
+Other: A strong work ethic and an interest in the impact of economic change

 The Student-Scholar Partnership is an exciting, paid mentoring opportunity for Brandeis undergraduate students offering educational and real-world experience.
 Students are hired for up to 50 hours of meaningful work over the course of a semester and are paid $12 an hour.